 1.2 Forecast of Net Requirements

-By September 15, 2011, and by each September 15 thereafter, BPA shall calculate, and fill in the table below with, «Customer Name»’s Net Requirement forecast for the upcoming Fiscal Year by month. «Customer Name»’s Net Requirement forecast equals «Customer Name»’s Total Retail Load forecast, shown in section 1.1 above, minus «Customer Name»’s Dedicated Resource amounts, shown in section 5 below.
+At the time BPA fills in the table in section 1.1 above, BPA shall calculate, and fill in the table below with «Customer Name»’s Net Requirement forecast for the remaining Fiscal Year(s) of the Rate Period by month. «Customer Name»’s Net Requirement forecast is based on «Customer Name»’s Total Retail Load forecast, stated in section 1.1 above, minus: (1) «Customer Name»’s Dedicated Resource amounts, stated in section 5 below, and (2) Consumer-Owned Resources stated in sections 7.1, 7.3, and 7.4 of this exhibit.
 In no event shall «Customer Name»’s planned Firm Requirements Power purchased for a Fiscal Year under this Agreement exceed «Customer Name»’s Net Requirement forecast for the Fiscal Year.

 END BLOCK template.